Like with many aspects of a marriage or partnership breakdown, when it comes to dividing assets after separation, it can be confusing.

-This isn’t helped by the many myths and assumptions that surround it.
-When it comes to dividing assets after separation, the very first thing you need to do is GET THE FACTS.
+This isn't helped by the many myths and assumptions that surround it.
+When dividing assets after separation, the first thing you need to do is get the facts.

-The below points reveal the actuality around some of the most misinformed areas of your financial separation process.
+As a starting point, the below reveals the actuality around some of the most misinformed areas of your financial separation process.

 1. You don’t need a lawyer to financially separate

-If you and your ex-partner are able to reach agreement about parenting arrangements and/or your financial settlement and want to formalise your agreement and make it legally binding, you can jointly apply to the Family Court of Australia (“Family Court”) for consent orders, and can choose to do so without engaging a lawyer.
+Can you and your ex-partner reach an agreement about parenting arrangements and/or your financial settlement?
+If so, you can formalise your agreement and make it legally binding by applying jointly to the Family Court of Australia ("Family Court") for consent orders.
+All of which can be done without engaging a lawyer.

 Similarly, you can apply to the Federal Court for a divorce, either jointly with your ex-partner or on your own, and can do so without a lawyer.